cue-lang/cue/doc/ref/spec.md

 Operands denote the elementary values in an expression.
-An operand may be a literal, a (possibly qualified) identifier denoting field, alias, or let declaration, or a parenthesized expression.
+An operand may be a literal, a (possibly qualified) identifier denoting a field, alias, or let declaration, or a parenthesized expression.

 ```
 Operand     = Literal | OperandName | "(" Expression ")" .